 Ocean Currents: Ocean currents play an important role in determining the weather conditions of coastal regions.
 If there are two coastal locations on given latitude, then the location under the influence of warm ocean currents show warmer temperatures compared to a location under influence of cold ocean current.

-Since ocean circulation is clockwise in the North and anti-clockwise in the Southern Hemisphere, east of continents are under the influence of warm ocean currents and are warmer compared to the west coast that is under the influence of cold currents.
+Since ocean circulation is clockwise in the North and anti-clockwise in the Southern Hemisphere, the east of continents are under the influence of warm ocean currents and are warmer compared to the west coast that is under the influence of cold currents.

 The orientation of Slopes: It controls the distribution of temperature on mountains that have an east-west extension (e.g. Himalayas, Atlas mountains).